How to Learn Spanish Fast in 2025

 When you actually use the word a few times in real conversations – it sticks.
 And you’ll no longer need the card.

 But if you never use it, you’ll forget it if you stop using flashcards.
-Personally, I’ve barely touched a flashcard app in year (when I used it while learning Portuguese).
-I use it upfront to cram vocab, then actually USE the vocab.
+The goal is to remember the words without needing flashcards anymore.
+But how?
+Use it upfront to cram vocab, then actually USE the vocab.
 Then, the flashcard becomes unnecessary.

 Learn Pronunciation First